Leadership comes naturally

 No one gets stuck in the middle

 Early adolescence is a time of great upheaval for students and it's easy for them to get lost between the little kids and the older teens.
-At a school that ends in eighth grade, middle school students have many of the same kinds of extracurricular activities that older students --- and those activities get the kind of institutional focus that they deserve.
+At a school that ends in eighth grade, middle school students have many of the same kinds of extracurricular activities that older students enjoy in high school --- and those activities get the kind of institutional focus that they deserve.

 Children need childhood